 For our study we selected a series of three adjacent sorted circles at Kvadehuksletta, Brøggerhalvøya, Western Spitsbergen (Fig. 1).
 The overall elevation level asl. of the circles studied is around 82 to 83 m.
 The sorted circles at Kvadehuksletta are among the best-developed of their kind on Earth, as far as known to us, and comparably easy to access 10 km to the southeast from the Ny-Ålesund research station, and with the Geopol hut in close vicinity.
 As a result these circles have been subject to a number of earlier investigations (Hallet and Prestrud, 1986; Anderson, 1988; Hallet et al., 1988; Etzelmuller and Sollid, 1991; Hallet, 1998; Putkonen, 1998) (see also Introduction), and a detailed geomorphological map is also available (Tolgensbakk and Sollid, 1987).

 Kvadehuksletta is a wide strandflat, covered with beach deposits of Holocene and older age.
 Our study site is situated above the lateglacial marine limit.
 Bedrock in the area consists of dolomite, and most of the beach-ridge stones are of local origin.
 Due to weathering of the dolomite and subsequent eluviation, a frost-susceptible silty fine material has developed at shallow depth (Etzelmuller and Sollid, 1991), which facilitates exactly the starting point of the Kessler and Werner (2003) model for development of sorted circles.
 Large areas between the beach ridges are covered by such sorted circles, grading in some areas towards sorted polygons and, more irregular sorted forms as well as stripes on slopes (Tolgensbakk and Sollid, 1987).
 The fine inner domains of the circles often have a variable cover of vegetation, mainly dominated by cryptogamic crust, that gives the inner circle a dark appearance, but sometimes also with higher vegetation such as sedges and salix.
 The vegetation tends to be densest close to stone borders, and shows evidence of the surface movement pattern.
 Even in the stone domains, salix is found.
 Climatic data are available from Ny-Ålesund, where mean annual air temperature is -6.3 °C and mean annual precipitation is 385 mm for the normal period 1961-1990.
 Recent warming in the Arctic areas suggests that these values may not necessary be fully representative any longer for the present situation (Isaksen et al., 2007a; Isaksen et al., 2007b), and in Fig. 2 the mean monthly anomaly from the normal, calculated for the period 1991 – 2010,provides a more realistic picture of the present climatic situation at the site.
 The anomaly is most pronounced in winter.
 Fig 2 also displays air temperatures during the study period and melting season degree day sums, and near surface temperatures 1999 – 2010 (7 day running mean) from the 15 m deep Jansonhaugen borehole near Longyearbyen (K. Isaksen, personal communication 2013).
-The recent warming causes warmer ground temperatures and deeper active layer at the Janssonhaugen site, and this is presumeably also the case at Kvadehuksletta.
+The recent warming causes warmer ground temperatures and deeper active layer at the Janssonhaugen site, and this is presumably also the case at Kvadehuksletta.
 Apart from the unusual warm winter of 2005-2006, (Isaksen et al. 2007a), no extreme events likely to influence our measurements, are recorded in these data.

 Field visits were undertaken in Augusts 2007 and 2010.
 We used a ca. 3 m high ladder in different positions to collect a large number of overlapping images over the adjacent three circles studied.
 For both acquisition campaigns, a Canon EOS 10D camera with 3072×2048 pixels was used with a fixed focal length of 20 mm.
 On 9 Aug 2007 63 images were taken, and 104 on 14 Aug 2010.